kitnato/neverquest/source/data/manual.md

 Default: on.

-### Show gear level
+### Show gear powerLevel

-Toggles between showing and hiding the power level of the gear.
+Toggles between showing and hiding the power powerLevel of the gear.

 Default: off.